A repeating fast radio burst associated with a persistent radio source

-It is usually assumed that the redshift of a FRB source can be estimated from the DM attributed to the intergalactic medium (IGM), $\rm DM_{IGM} = DM_{FRB}-DM_{host}-DM_{MW}$.
-Theoretical calculations\cite{2003ApJ...598L..79I} and observations\cite{Macquart_2020} have independently estimated the IGM contribution to FRB DM as a function of redshift (Figure \ref{fig:scatter_dm_z}).
-For a DM contribution from the Milky Way of $113\pm17$ \dmu~(including a $\pm $20\% error in the NE2001 estimate\cite{Cordes03} for the disk contribution and a flat halo distribution from 25 to 80~\dmu) combined with an assumed host galaxy DM of only 50 \dmu, the implied redshift range for \frb\ is $z \sim 1$ to 1.6 (for baryon fractions $f_{\rm IGM}$ of 0.6 to 1 for the ionized IGM), much larger than the measured value (see Methods).
+The redshift of an FRB source is often estimated from the DM attributed to the intergalactic medium (IGM), $\rm DM_{IGM} = DM_{FRB}-DM_{host}-DM_{MW}$.
+Theoretical calculations\cite{2003ApJ...598L..79I} and observations\cite{Macquart_2020} have independently estimated the IGM contribution to FRB DM as a function of redshift (\ref{fig:scatter_dm_z}).
+For a DM contribution from the Milky Way of $113\pm17$ \dmu~(including a $\pm $40\% range for the NE2001 estimate\cite{Cordes03} of the disk contribution and a uniform halo distribution from 25 to 80~\dmu) combined with an assumed host galaxy DM of only 50 \dmu, the implied redshift range for \frb\ is $z \sim 2.2$ to 0.9 for baryon fractions $f_{\rm IGM}$ of 0.6 to 1 for the ionized IGM, much larger than the measured value (see Methods).

-Instead, using $\rm DM_{IGM}(z=0.241) \simeq 195^{+110}_{-70}$~\dmu (68\% interval to account for cosmic variance of $\rm DM_{IGM}$ and 0.85 for the ionized baryon fraction\cite{2018ApJ...867L..21Z}) combined with the Milky Way contribution, a very large host DM (disk + circumgalaxy + local to source contribution) of $\DMh = 902^{+88}_{-128}~\DMunits$ is implied.
-Increasing the ionized fractions from 0.6 to 1 expands the range from 740 to 1020~\dmu.
+Instead, using $\rm DM_{IGM}(z=0.241) \simeq 195^{+110}_{-70}$~\dmu\ (68\% interval to account for cosmic variance of $\rm DM_{IGM}$ and 0.85 for the ionized baryon fraction\cite{2018ApJ...867L..21Z}) combined with the Milky Way contribution, a very large host DM (disk + circumgalaxy + local to source contribution) of $\DMh = 903^{+72}_{-111}~\DMunits$ is inferred from the posterior distribution.
+Over a broader range of ionized fractions from 0.6 to 1, $\DMh$ extends from 1020 to 745~\dmu.